jburcsik/pscjam-rag/readme_extended.md

 **File**: `static/index.html`

-The web interface provides a simple way to interact with the RAG system directly from a browser.
-It includes a form for entering queries and displays the results in a user-friendly format.
+The web interface provides a simplified way to interact with the RAG system directly from a browser.
+It includes:

+- A form for entering queries
+- A "Submit Query" button for standard responses
+- A "Stream Response" button for real-time streaming responses
+- A checkbox to toggle AI-generated responses (enabled by default)
+- Display sections for both AI-generated responses and retrieved documents
+- Support for streaming results via Server-Sent Events

+The UI is designed to place AI-generated responses at the top for better user experience, followed by the retrieved source documents below.
+The interface has been streamlined to focus on core functionality, removing unnecessary tabs and documentation panels.

 ## Embedding Persistence